 As a mother of two daughters, and a former girl myself, I think these questions about apparel are absurd.
 Issues facing girls today about sexuality and body image are far more complex than how much material one’s bathing suit contains, and whether your shoe has an extra piece of leather under its heel.

 But based on conversations with other moms, and recent articles in mainstream media, it seems some people give these age-related clothing values real credence.
-Take the debate over girls and heels, played out on August 1 in the New York Times:
+Take the debate over girls and heels that played out in the New York Times:

 Tina Hambly, the founder and designer of a line of girls’ footwear called Valentina Shoes, not only refuses to let her 9-year-old wear heels, she has taken the moral high ground by refusing to create high heels in preteen sizes.

-“We as moms have to work at preserving our daughters’ youth,” Ms. Hambly announced to the New York Times.
+“We as moms have to work at preserving our daughters’ youth,” Ms. Hambly told the New York Times.

 “You’re basically giving the green light to expediting childhood and going full speed on to womanhood,” Ms. Cannova said.
 “Childhood is over soon enough as it is.”